 Prevents Gas from Escaping

-When the battery overcharges to an extent that its sulfuric acid boils, the hydrogen gas starts to escape through the vent because of the pressure build-up.
+When the battery overcharges to the extent that its sulfuric acid boils, the hydrogen gas starts to escape through the vent because of the pressure build-up.
 This eventually leads the terminal to corrode.

 Dielectric grease, when applied to the battery terminal, acts as a sealant.
 It prevents gas from seeping out and corroding the terminal.